Jack Fitchett: Theatre management

 During his youth, Fitchett was an actor and was a member of Fred Karno's Theatrical Company.
 He had appeared with Charlie Chaplin in The Mumming Birds.

 Following his retirement from professional football, Fitchett settled in Devon, becoming manager of the Vaudeville Theatre in Exeter.
 In February 1910, he briefly resumed his football career to assist Exeter City.

 After World War I, Fitchett became manager of the New Palace Theatre in Union Street, Plymouth.
 After he retired as the theatre manager, he became the licensee of the Royal Sovereign public house in Union Street.

+Fitchett died at the Royal Sovereign on 1 November 1942, at the age of 62.